practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 ### "Hello, World!" in Common Lisp on the JVM

-I take the ECL approach from above the chapter above (TBD) to have a _main_ function too (for better future expansions potentially), though it wouldn't be needed here.
+I take the ECL approach from the chapter [Execution speed of a Lisp program as a standalone executable in Linux...](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp#execution-speed-of-a-lisp-program-as-a-standalone-executable-in-linux-steel-bank-common-lisp) above to have a _main_ function too (potentially for better future expansions), though it wouldn't be needed here.
 However, I leave away the final _exit_ command because it's not needed here:

 ```
 $ cat hello_world_abcl.lisp